AppointmentGuru/AppointmentGuru-Website/_posts/2018-01-22-improved-support-for-medical-aid-codes-for-your-invoices.md

 ### Other small improvements

-* The appointment type information is now included on appointment details _and you can edit it!_
+* The appointment type information is now included on appointment details _and you can edit it!_ For example, if you've mistakenly made an appointment for an "Initial Consultation" but it's actually a "Followup Consultation", it's easily updated on the appointment detail page.
-* The invoiceable status of an appointment is included on the appointments list on the client detail page.
+* The invoiceable status of an appointment is included on the list of appointments visible on the client detail page.